Home / Resource Center / Snap Fit Joints: A comprehensive guide

 We propose that a torsional snap fit is a form of bayonet engagement.
 This is a widely used quick release approach that is used for regularly removed inspection covers and access panels – though the torsional aspect is a stretch to define as a separate class of snap.

-Image of a cantilever snap engaging by rotation, with tangs or hooks passing through openings and snapping into sockets
+Rotational cantilever snap-fit with tangs or hooks that pass through receiver openings and engage by twisting into locking sockets

 In this type of engagement, tangs or hooks pass freely through openings in the receiver part, and then the hooked part is rotated to engage the snaps.
 These tangs then either force fit or a re return sprung axially to engage with equal sockets in the receiver part.
 This is essentially a cantilever snap that engages by rotation rather than by linear insertion.